OnTitansShoulder/ontitansshoulder.github.io/docs/Dev-Tools-Reference/Splunk/Splunk-References.md

 tags: notes reference check
 ---

-This note page serves as a quick reference for Splunk Search commands and tricks.
+Notes taken from Splunk official trainings.
+It serves as a quick reference for Splunk Search commands and tricks.

 ## Splunk Brief